svkucheryavski/mdatools/README.md

 Multivariate Data Analysis Tools (mdatools)
 ===========================================

 mdatools is an R package for preprocessing, exploring and analysis of multivariate data.
-The package provides methods mostly common for Chemometrics.
-It was created for of an introductory PhD course on Chemometrics being tought at Section of Chemical Engineering, Aalborg University.
+The package provides methods mostly common for [Chemometrics](http://en.wikipedia.org/wiki/Chemometrics).
+It was created for an introductory PhD course on Chemometrics given at Section of Chemical Engineering, Aalborg University.

-The general idea is to collect most of the common chemometric methods and give a similar "user interface" to operate with them.
+The general idea of the package is to collect most of the common chemometric methods and give a similar "user interface" to use them.
 So if user knows how to make a model and visualise results for one method, he or she can easily do this for the others.

 How to install
 --------------

 The package is in beta testing and therefore is not yet available from CRAN.
-The easiest way to use the package is to download a source package archive and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.3.0.tar.gz` and it is located in a current working directory, just run the following:
+The easiest way to use the package is to [download](https://github.com/svkucheryavski/mdatools/releases) a source package archive from GitHub and install it using the `install.packages` command, e.g. if the downloaded file is `mdatools_0.3.0.tar.gz` and it is located in a current working directory, just run the following:

 ```
 install.packages('mdatools_0.3.0.tar.gz')